Carla-de-Beer/TensorFlow-js-Projects/README.md

 The following is a list of the projects included in this repository:

+* [Colour Predictor:](https://github.com/Carla-de-Beer/Tensorflow-js/tree/master/Colour%20Predictor) Colour predictor that decides whether white or black text is better suited to a given coloured background.
-* [Simple Linear Regression:](https://github.com/Carla-de-Beer/Tensorflow-js/tree/master/Simple%20Linear%20Regression) Simple regression exercise with P5js and the Tensorflow.js API
+* [Simple Linear Regression:](https://github.com/Carla-de-Beer/Tensorflow-js/tree/master/Simple%20Linear%20Regression) Simple regression exercise with P5js and the Tensorflow.js API.
 * [XOR:](https://github.com/Carla-de-Beer/Tensorflow-js/tree/master/XOR) A simple exercise with P5js and the Tensorflow.js API to classify the XOR problem.